benwhalley/soak/docs/tutorials/getting-started.md

 - Verify quotes
 - Write a narrative report

-The process takes a few minutes depending on text length.
+The process takes a few minutes depending on text length of the interview.

 ### 3. View Results